Europe is Ukraine's 'home,' Zelensky tells EU lawmakers in emotional address – KION546

 The president warned European lawmakers that Russia wants to return Europe to the xenophobia of the 1930s and 1940s.
 “The answer for us to that is no,” he said.
 “We are defending ourselves.
 We must defend ourselves.”

-Zelensky also thanked all countries that have provided weapons and military assistance to Ukraine.
+Zelensky thanked all the countries that have provided weapons and military assistance to Ukraine, while stressing that his country still needs modern tanks, long-range missiles and modern fighter jets to protect its security, which he said is also Europe’s security.

+“We need artillery guns, ammunitions, modern tanks, the long-range missiles and modern fighter jets,” Zelensky said.
+“We have to enhance the dynamic of our cooperation” and act “faster than the aggressor,” he added.

 European Parliament President Roberta Metsola introduced Zelensky ahead of his address, telling him: “Ukraine is Europe and your nation’s future is in the European Union.